gilbox/css-bliss/README.md

 We will inevitably want to nest [Modules](#module) inside of modules.
 There are [various ways](http://stackoverflow.com/questions/24724929/smacss-and-bem-how-to-position-module-inside-of-a-module) that we could possibly position one [Module](#module) inside of another.
 In most cases we should **subclass the child [Module](#module) with an [*Element*](#element) class in the parent [Module](#module)**.

-## Preferred approach using Element Modifier
+## Preferred approach using Element

 [`[ pen ]`](http://codepen.io/gilbox/pen/fwBhe?editors=010)